-Please don't forget to set the environment via script shipped with oneAPI toolkit to get access to the compiler and libraries.
+Please don't forget to source the compilervars. [csh|sh] script to get access to the compiler and libraries.
 All exercises require that if not noted otherwise below or by the instructor.
-For default installation use the following command:
+Depending on the installation of the compilers, issue the following command: